intpetr/simple-mancala-ai/README.md

 # simple mancala ai

 A program that tries to help you in mancala by giving you recommendations on your next move.
-Alwas works from your point of view -
+It always works from your point of view -

 `````````````````````````````````````